TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/src/mem_stage/README.md

 ## 🚀 Features

 * Handles **load** and **store** instructions with byte, halfword, and word granularity.
-* Synchronous read and write operations using BRAM inference.
+* Passes and reads data according to the byte enable to/from the AXI4 Lite slaves
 * Computes the value to forward to the Writeback stage.

 ## 📜 How It Works